 The main result of this section will be a simpler necessary condition for isospectral graphs to be isomorphic. \begin{defi} Let $A$ be the adjacency matrix of an $M$-vertex graph $G$ and $1\leq k\leq M$.
 Then we call the partition-averaged photon distribution of the $k$-th detector the function

 and its coarse-grained version reads

+\end{defi} \begin{rem} The complexities of coarse-grained probability $p_G(O_{\n})$ in Eq.~\eqref{eq:probOrbit}, of the partition-averaged photon distribution of the $k$-th detector \eqref{eq:averPhNumberfiner}, and its coarse-grained version \eqref{eq:averPhNumber} are NP-hard, as we need to sum on the number of elements in $O_n$, which may be of order $M!$. \end{rem}

-\end{defi} \begin{thm} The partition-averaged photon distributions introduced in Definition~\ref{def:partAvPhDistro} of two isomorphic graphs are identical up to a permutation of output modes which can be verified in polynomial time. \end{thm} \begin{lem} Let $G_A$ and $G_{\tilde A}$ be isomorphic graphs.
+\begin{thm} The partition-averaged photon distributions introduced in Definition~\ref{def:partAvPhDistro} of two isomorphic graphs are identical up to a permutation of output modes which can be verified in polynomial time in $M$. \end{thm} \begin{proof} Given partition-averaged photon distribution of a graph $G$ we replace it by a distribution $\lan{\tilde n_k}\ran_G, k\in[n]$, where $0\le \tilde n_1\le \cdots \le\tilde n_M$.
+Clearly, this rearrangement can be done in $O(M^2)$, actually $O(M \log M)$, time.
+Two isomorphic graphs will have the same rearranged partition-averaged photon distribution. \end{proof} \begin{lem} Let $G_A$ and $G_{\tilde A}$ be isomorphic graphs.
 Then the output probability distribution from GBS with encoded graphs is related by a permutation. \end{lem} \begin{proof} Consider pure events first where we present two proofs.
 A graph $\tilde{A}$ is isomorphic to $A$ iff there exists a permutation $\pi$ such that $\tilde{A}=P_\pi^\top AP_\pi$.
 Ignoring the prefactor ${c^{|\n|}}/({\n!\sqrt{\det{\s_{Q}}}})$ in Eq.~\eqref{eq:probDoubled} (it is identical for $A$ and $\tilde{A}$ -- see Lemma~\eqref{lem:determinants}), it follows that $\tilde{A}^{\op2}\ox\bbJ_{2|\n|}$ is also a permutation of $A^{\op2}\ox\bbJ_{2|\n|}$ since $\sox\equiv\ox$ for pure detection events (see Remark below Def.~\eqref{def:sox}).
 Hence $\haf{[\tilde{A}^{\op2}\ox\bbJ_{2|\n|}]}=\haf{[A^{\op2}\ox\bbJ_{2|\n|}]}$ and the probability expressions are invariant.

 We prove the same statement by using Eq.~\eqref{eq:ProbMixedGBS} where $C=c(A\op A),\tilde{C}=c(\tilde{A}\op\tilde{A})$ and we can ignore $c$ here by setting $c=1$.
 We introduce $P\df P_\pi\op P_\pi$ and write